lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/Topic_4_Customer_Development.md

 **Your Customers Are Your Co-Founders:** Build what customers actually want, not what you think they want.
 - **The Problem**: Many startups fail due to lack of market need
 - **The Solution**: Systematic customer discovery, validation, and creation
-- **AI Advantage**: Simulate thousands of customer interactions before talking to real people
+- **AI Advantage**: Simulate customer interactions before talking to real people

 **Quote**: *"Get out of the building!"* - Steve Blank